ohsu-comp-bio/gdc-experimental/README.md

 ```

-Now that the setup is complete,

 ## Usage
-For example:
+Now that the setup is complete, here are some examples:

 ```
 # set to your host